codeUPeth/contract-codeup/README.md

 - **🔝 Upgrade System 🔝**: Enhance your tower's capabilities by upgrading floors and adding more coders.
 Explore new chapters of Ethereum's story and unlock greater rewards as you ascend! 🌟🚀

-Embark on an unforgettable journey through Ethereum's past, present, and future with ButerinTower!
+Embark on an unforgettable journey through Ethereum's past, present, and future with CodeUp!
 Build your legacy, claim your rewards, and reach for the Ethereum sky! 🌟🌈

 ## 📚 Technical Stack 📚